fasttime/JScrewIt/api-doc/interfaces/FeatureConstructor.md

 **`Remarks`**

-Available in Chrome, Edge, Firefox, Safari 7.1+, Opera, and Node.js 0.12+.
+Available in Chrome, Edge, Firefox, Safari 7.1+, Opera, Node.js 0.12+, and Deno.

 #### Inherited from